-- Joined the Sons of Liberty and participated in smuggling in an effort to avoid paying taxes that had been levied by the British.
+- He joined the Sons of Liberty and participated in smuggling in an effort to avoid paying taxes that had been levied by the British.

 - Around the time of the Boston Tea Party, he formed a militia of around 58 men in his hometown of New Haven called the “Governor’s Foot Guards.”

-- Elected Captain of the Connecticut militia in December 1774.
+- He was elected Captain of the Connecticut militia in December 1774.